-The Mindful Eating Certificate is a 10-module program that begins in March of each year.
-Each module will be led by a different subject matter expert and will consist of:
+The Mindful Eating Certificate is a 10-module program with each module led by a different subject matter expert and will consist of:

 Plus, access to the following resources throughout the course to further your learning and deepen the practice: